Seymour Hersh has always been easier to describe by headline than by method.

 Hersh was not a one-scoop legend living forever off Vietnam.
 He kept returning to the same moral terrain across decades: war, intelligence, torture, covert action, bureaucratic euphemism, and executive power.
 Whether the administration was Democratic or Republican, his instinct was similar.
 He looked for the places where national-security necessity had become a pretext for evasion.

-His best stories did not merely reveal that something bad had happened.
+His best stories did more than reveal that something bad had happened.
 They revealed the machinery that made such things thinkable.

 Abu Ghraib showed the full force of his method